-An exclusion is when a Head Teacher decides to send a pupil home from school or Pupil Referral Unit (PRU) as a disciplinary measure.
+An exclusion is when a Head Teacher decides to send a pupil home from school as a disciplinary measure.
 Only the Head Teacher (or, in the absence of the Head Teacher, the Acting Head Teacher) can exclude a pupil.

 - What kinds of exclusions are there?